ssbc/ssb-keys/README.md

 ### generate(curve, seed, feedFormat) => keys

-generate a key, with optional `seed` (which should be a 32 byte buffer).
+generate a key, with optional `seed` (which should be a 32 byte buffer, but can be a string of any length which is then converted to a 32 byte buffer).

 `curve` defaults to `ed25519` (and no other type is currently supported)